ndierckx/NOVOPlasty/README.md

 You can always try different K-mer's.
 In the case of low coverage problems or seed errors, it's recommended to lower the K-mer (set between 21-39)!!!.

-### 4. Output files

-NOVOPlasty outputs four types of files:

-#### 1. Contigs_projectname.txt

-This file contains the contigs of the assemblies.

-#### 2. Merged_contigs_projectname.txt

-When there are multiple contigs, NOVOPlasty will try to combine all contigs in to a complete circular genome, all the different possibilities can be found in this file.

-#### 3. Option_nr_projectname.txt

-All possible contig combinations will have a seperate fasta file.

-#### 4. contigs_tmp_projectname.txt

-If non of the above files are outputted or are empty, you can retrieve some contigs from this file.

 ----------------------------------------------------------------------------------------------------------
 ### 5. Heteroplasmy detection